 The Saturday morning Maui Swap Meet is a perfect way to spend your day off.
 Shop local crafts and locally grown fruits and vegetables.
 You never know what you’ll find at this fun and funky weekly event, you can even get an authentic Lomi Lomi massage in the shade of a palm tree here.
 They have unique local food for sale and you’re guaranteed to strike up an interesting conversation with locals and other tourists alike.

 Ho’okipa Beach is one of the favorite resting places of the Hawaiian Sea Turtle, also known as the Honu.
-Every day these monsters of the sea swim up on shore for a break from the riggers of ocean life to bask in the sun.
+Of all of the Things to Do on Maui, sea turtles are a favorite sight of everyoine.
+Every day these gentle giants of the sea swim up on shore for a break from the riggers of ocean life to bask in the sun.
 You can bask in their beauty as well and learn more about them from the resident naturalist who is assigned to protect the turtles from over-eager visitors.

 When you first land on Maui, hopefully, you remembered to bring what non-Hawaiians call flip-flops or sandals.
+This is certainly a Maui Thing to Do.
 In Hawaii and on Maui we take our island footwear seriously and for total island comfort, a solid pair of slippahs (slippers) is a must.
 You’ll find way too many choices here, from the Locals brand at drug stores to the ultra-premium, luxury leather styles of Olukai.
 When you’re on Front Street the folks at Island Sole have the best selection and a great return policy, FYI.

 This beach park on Maui is a great place to come with your friends and family.
 Lots of space to play bocce ball in the grass, have a large group cookout, or even a wedding reception.
 The location is just south of Lahaina away from the hotels.
 Launiopoko has great water activities as it is a perfect spot for stand up paddle boarding or surfing during the right times of the year.
 The surf is usually gentle and good for beginners.